"Once I really am in power, my first and foremost task will be the annihilation of the Jews" Adolf Hitler

 Over 190,000 Indexed pages

 There is another project initiated, computerizing 122,000 records from Dachau, part of the 189 reels of Captured German Documents (see German Records below).
 A project of computerizing 122,000 records from Dachau, part of the 189 reels of captured German Documents is in process.

 Given the enormity of the collection, you can send an inquiry to NARA requesting a search IF you can be very specific about the person being south.
-If such information is available, send an E-mail to
+If such information is available, send an Email: to email@example.com

 The possessions of each inmate were placed in envelopes and marked with their names, nationality (or in some cases reason for imprisonment at the camp such as political prisoner) birth date and their Nazi assigned number.

 Displaced Persons Camp List

 (click on the URL for the DP Camp)